istarkov/babel-plugin-arrow-test/README.md

 This can easily be tested, but source is unreadable.
 Function definition is far outside from place I use it.

-So this plugin allows you to solve this problem.
+This plugin allows you to solve this problem.

 ## Solution